 Durocher Farm was established in 1943 by Hervey and Marie Durocher after relocating from Nashua NH.
 From then till now the farm continues to undergo change and innovation.
 (See photos of early farm below.)

 PYO Farm in 1975.
 In 1975, Hervey’s eldest son, Hervey Jr., established the pick-your-own farm together with his wife Joan and three children, and the help of his brother Ray.
 The farm specialized in strawberries, raspberries and blueberries.
-The last strawberry harvest was in 2001 and the last raspberry harvest in 2011.
-The blueberry plants that Hervey Jr planted in the 1970's are still vigorous and producing plentiful blueberries for the pick-your-own farm.
-With proper care blueberry bushes can remain fruitful for over one hundred years.
+The last strawberry harvest was in 2001, the last raspberry harvest in 2011, and the last blueberry harvest in 2020.

-PYO Farm Today.
-Hervey Jr. died in 2004.
-The PYO blueberry farm is now owned by members of the Durocher family and is operated by Bob and Jennifer Marr of Litchfield NH.
+Farm Today.
+The farm is owned by members of the Durocher family and is sectioned into separate corn and hay fields.